 The Pyrenees are prone to rapid bone growth and development, so you should spare puppies up to 18 months old from strenuous physical training and exercise.
 They are also prone to obesity, so their daily meal should be adjusted to their age and divided into several smaller doses rather than one large meal.

-If you want to get a healthy dog, free from hereditary diseases, you should do so from reliable breeders who will provide you insight into DNA tests, and eye, hip, and knee exams.
+If you want to get a healthy Great Pyrenees puppy, free from hereditary diseases, you should contact reliable breeders who will provide you insight into DNA tests, and eye, hip, and knee exams.